 3 Research-Backed Pieces of Advice for New Managers (and New Parents)

-All new managers take on their new role intending to do their very best and to nurture a highly successful team.
+Most new managers take on their new role as a people leader intending to do their very best and to nurture a highly successful team.
 New parents, too, begin their parenting role with the best of intentions.
 Yet both, while meaning no harm, may in fact discourage growth and learning because of the way they try to encourage growth and learning.
+So pay attention to this research-backed advice for new managers.

 So that’s the lesson for teachers and for parents.
 How does this research translate into new manager training?